-I have reviewed books for the following scholarly publications: American Historical Review – Central Europe – Colloquia, A Journal of Central European History – East European Jewish Affairs – English Historical Review – European History Quarterly – H-Romania – Jahrbücher für Geschichte Osteuropas – Journal of Ecclesiastical History – Journal of European Studies – Journal of Southern Europe and the Balkans – Journeys, The International Journal of Travel and Travel Writing – Nationalities Papers – Nations and Nationalism – Religious Studies Review – Reviews in History – Slavic Review – Slavonic and East European Review – Studies in Travel Writing – Twentieth-Century British History – Wasafiri
+Reviews published in: American Historical Review – Central Europe – Colloquia, A Journal of Central European History – East European Jewish Affairs – English Historical Review – European History Quarterly – H-Romania – Jahrbücher für Geschichte Osteuropas – Journal of Ecclesiastical History – Journal of European Studies – Journal of Southern Europe and the Balkans – Journeys, The International Journal of Travel and Travel Writing – Nationalities Papers – Nations and Nationalism – Religious Studies Review – Reviews in History – Slavic Review – Slavonic and East European Review – Studies in Travel Writing – Twentieth-Century British History – Wasafiri

 Memberships, academic roles

 - 2005-2011: Lecturer, Modern European History, University of Liverpool